stccenter/AQ-Formal-Study/Lasso Regression/SKLearn/lasso_scikit_README.md

 Step-by-step to load data:

-Directory: All data files should be located in 'C:/Users/Seren Smith/Documents/George Mason University/STC_Work/Purple Air/Pre-Processing/output/TrainData'.
+Directory: All data files should be located in 'C:/~/TrainData'.

 Filter by PearsonR: Rows with a PearsonR value below 0.7 will be excluded: